pskrillz/Realtime-English-To-Any-Language-Subtitle-Generator/SETUP_GUIDE.md

   "enable_subtitles": true,
   "subtitle_duration": 3.0,
   "min_confidence": 0.5,
-  "language": "en"
+  "language": "en",
+  "target_language": "fa"
 }
 ```

 ### Multiple Language Support
-The system can be extended to support other languages by:
-1. Changing the Helsinki-NLP model
+The system can translate into any language.
+Edit the `target_language` value in
+`translation_config.json` to change the output language.
+You may also need to
-2. Modifying the language parameter in Whisper
+adjust the Whisper `language` parameter if your audio is not in English.
-3. Updating the translation pipeline

 ### Web Control Interface
 Access the web interface at `http://localhost:7861` to: